pgasz/chrome-extention-linker/README.md

 This is a small custom Chrome Browser Extention with a simple layout.
 It enables you to store links at hand while doing research.
 I implemented solutions which are helpful in searching for information on the Internet and sharing it with others.

 ## Features
-- storing links while switching browser tags
+- storing links while switching browser tabs
 - saving typed phrases inside an input field [pressing "Enter" or clicking "SAVE INPUT" button]
 - preventing repeats (you can add only unique value)
 - saving the URL of an active browser tab [clicking the "SAVE TAB" button]